shawnoster/whiskeyandcode/content/posts/zunekeys-global-hotkey-support-for-zune.md

 ## How it Works

-I'm basically sending the same commands that your fancy media keyboards send, except I don't use media keyboards as they take up entirely too much space on my already cramped desk.
+I'm basically sending the same commands that your fancy media keyboards sends, except I don't use media keyboards as they take up entirely too much space on my already cramped desk.
 Nothing too magically here.
-I'm pretty sure the Winamp one actually sends Winamp messages that it knows how to respond to but since the Zune software doesn't *have* anything like that I'm sorta faking it.
+I'm pretty sure the Winamp one actually sends Winamp messages that it knows how to respond to but since the Zune software doesn't have anything like that I'm faking it.

 There is no customization of hotkeys and it could probably do a lot more but I wanted to keep it as tiny as possible since I already seem to have a 100 other things running in the background trying to compete for my system's resources.
 If someone besides me actually uses this puppy I'm sure I could accommodate customized keys or other small enhancements.